LinkBenjamin/the-Philbott/README.md

 ## How to use this code

 1. Download a model from [Vosk](https://alphacephei.com/vosk/models).
-The code currently uses `vosk-model-en-us-0.42-gigaspeech` but you can change that by changing the `MODEL_FOLDER` variable in `transcripter.py`.
-I loaded the model folder into my project root directory.
+The code currently uses `vosk-model-en-us-0.42-gigaspeech` but you can change that by changing the `MODEL_FOLDER` variable in `transcripter.py`.  **Transcripter is expecting the vosk folder to be in the same folder as main.py.**

-2. Set up your venv:
+2. Set up your venv.
+In your terminal, run:

 ```bash
 python -m venv .venv
 source .venv/bin/activate #in Windows, source .venv/Scripts/activate
 ```

+You should have a little decorator before your command prompt now that looks like `(.venv)`.
+Note - every time you run the application, you need to ensure this appears, or things won't work right!

-3. Install dependencies
+3. Install dependencies.
+In your terminal, run

 ```bash
 pip install -r requirements.txt
 ```

 4. Install [ffmpeg](https://ffmpeg.org/download.html), which is used for extracting the audio from the video file as well as cutting the short-form clips.
+Follow whatever standard installation instructions are for your platform - if you can run `ffmpeg -version` from your command line and not get an error message, you're ready to go on to the next step.

 5. Install [Ollama](https://ollama.com).

 6. From a command prompt, run the following:

-`ollama pull llama3`
+`ollama pull llama3.1`

-(You can of course swap out llama3 with any other LLM that you like, as long as Ollama uses `localhost:11434` to provide an interface to it.)
+(You can of course swap out llama3.1 with any other LLM that you like, as long as Ollama uses `localhost:11434` to provide an interface to it.)

-This will cause Ollama to run a background process on your machine with the Llama3 model listening for inputs from the program.  **Ollama *must* be running for the Philbott to work!**
+This will cause Ollama to run a background process on your machine with the Llama3.1 model listening for inputs from the program.  **Ollama *must* be running for the Philbott to work!** .
+You can verify this by pointing your web browser to `https://localhost:11434`.
+If you get a message that Ollama is running, you're good to go to the next step.

 ## How to run the Philbott